Lambocrisis/LLNT-dump-text/README-en.md

 2. It would originally add `.txt` directly after the file name, which made it a bit lengthy, so it was changed to delete the original extension first and then add `.txt`.

-## to do

-1. My personal game progress has reached the end of Chapter 3, and the remaining content is to be completed.

 ## special thanks

 - [Yazawazi](https://yazawazi.moe/)